Graylog2/documentation/pages/upgrade/graylog-2.3.rst

 .. _upgrade-from-22-to-23:

-This file only contains the upgrade note for the upcoming release.
-Please see `our documentation <http://docs.graylog.org/en/latest/pages/upgrade.html>`_ for the complete upgrade notes.

 Graylog switches to Elasticsearch HTTP client
 =============================================

 In all prior versions, Graylog used the Elasticsearch node client to connect to an Elasticsearch cluster, which was acting as a client-only Elasticsearch node.
 For compatibility reasons of the used binary transfer protocol, the range of Elasticsearch versions Graylog could connect to was limited.
-For more information and differences between the different ways to connect to Elasticsearch, you can check the `Elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/guide/current/_talking_to_elasticsearch.html>`_.
+For more information and differences between the different ways to connect to Elasticsearch, you can check the `Elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/guide/5.4/_talking_to_elasticsearch.html>`_.

 Starting with version 2.3.0, we are switching over to using a lightweight HTTP client, which is almost version-agnostic.
 The biggest change is that it does not connect to the Elasticsearch native protocol port (defaulting to 9300/tcp), but the Elasticsearch HTTP port (defaulting to 9200/tcp).